 2.2

-Nomenclature of viruses is independent of other biological nomenclature.
+Nomenclature of virus taxa is independent of other biological nomenclatures.
 Virus taxon nomenclature is recognized as an exception in the proposed International Code of Bionomenclature (BioCode).

 2.3

 The primary purpose of naming a taxon is to supply a means of referring to the taxon, rather than to indicate the characters or history of the taxon.